 \section{Management objectives}

 We provide formal mathematical descriptions of the three major types of objectives considered in the main text, \NP{}, \NS{}, and \TY{}.
 Among the possible ways to achieve these objectives, only idealised community steady states with fixed stock biomasses $B_i^*$ ($i=1,\ldots,S_F$) shall here be considered.
-Even if such a state is not stable for a rigidly fixed set of exploitation rates $F_i$, it will often be possible to stabilize it by letting exploitation rates fluctuate sightly around their long-term averages according to appropriate harvest control rules.
+Even when such states are not stable for a given and rigidly fixed set of exploitation rates $F_i$, it will often be possible to stabilise it by letting exploitation rates vary sightly around their long-term averages according to appropriate harvest control rules.
 Thus, oscillatory states, which are economically undesirable, can be avoided and need not be considered here.

-With the long-term yield from species $i$ per unit time interval given by $Y_i=B_i^*F_i$ ($i=1,...,S_F$), the corresponding total yield is $Y=\sum_i^{S_F} Y_i$.
-To keep the formalism simple, we assume that the relationship between combinations of (averaged) exploitation rates $F_i$ and attainable steady states $B_i^*$ is one-to-one, so that community steady states, and so the corresponding yields, can be parameterized in terms of the corresponding exploitation rates $F_i$.
-Coverage of ambiguities in the description of states in terms of corresponding pressures would inflate the mathematical formalism without adding much understanding of use for the present work.
+With the long-term yield per unit time interval from species $i$ given by $Y_i=B_i^*F_i$ ($i=1,...,S_F$), the corresponding total yield is $Y=\sum_i^{S_F} Y_i$.
+To keep the formalism simple, we assume that the relationship between combinations of (averaged) exploitation rates $F_i$ and attainable steady states $B_i^*$ is one-to-one, so that community steady states and the corresponding yields can be parameterized in terms of the corresponding exploitation rates $F_i$.
+Coverage of ambiguities in the description of states by corresponding pressures would inflate the mathematical formalism without adding much understanding of use for the present work.